It’s fall! It’s fall!

 Including our family room!
 I love this big white tray.

 Football season is a big deal in our house.
-Kalen LOVES football.
+Kalen LOOOOOVES football.

 This football often ends up sitting on the furniture in our family room right alongside the throw pillows.
 I’ve given up fighting it.